Mira Jalosuo: Coaching career

 Jalosuo began her coaching career while still an active player, joining both the Hamline Pipers women's ice hockey program of Hamline University and the ice hockey program at Wayzata High School in Plymouth, Minnesota as an assistant coach in 2015.
 She retained both positions for four seasons.

 She was named head coach of the Stillwater Ponies girls' ice hockey team of Stillwater Area High School in Oak Park Heights, Minnesota in 2019.
 Across her three seasons with the team, the Ponies achieved a record of 64–20–4, boasted a penalty kill success rate of 89.3%, and claimed three consecutive conference championship titles.
 In addition to her head coaching duties with the Ponies, she also worked as an assistant coach with the Minnesota section of the Professional Women's Hockey Players Association (PWHPA) during the 2020–21 season.

 Ahead of the 2022–23 season, she accepted an assistant coaching position with the St. Cloud State women's ice hockey program.
 Joining the staff of incoming head coach Brian Idalski, her primary focus was working with the team's defenders.
-In her first season with the team, the Huskies penalty kill improved from a 77% mark to 86% season over season and the led the NCAA and set a program record with 576 blocked shots.
+In her first season with the team, the Huskies' penalty kill improved from a 77% mark to 86% season over season, and they led the NCAA and set a program record with 576 blocked shots.

 Jalosuo served as an assistant coach for two seasons (2023–24 and 2024–25) with the Minnesota Frost in the PWHL, winning two Walter Cups.
 After Idalski was appointed the head coach of PWHL Vancouver, Jalosuo was appointed the new head coach for the St. Cloud State women's hockey program.